HowToDoInJava

 One of the important features of TestNG is parameterization.
-This feature allows user to pass parameters to tests as arguments.
+This feature allows users to pass parameters to tests as arguments.
 This is supported by using the testng @Parameters annotation.

 There are mainly two ways through which we can provide parameter values to testng tests.

-If you need to pass some simple values such as String types to the test methods at runtime, you can use this approach of sending parameter values through testng XML configuration files.
-You have to use the @Parameters annotation for passing parameter values to the test method.
+If we need to pass some simple values such as String types to the test methods at runtime, we can use this approach of sending parameter values through testng XML configuration files.

 Let’s write a simple example of passing parameters to test methods through the XML configuration file.

-In below test, we created a test class with multiple methods that accepts parameters from testng.
-The parameter values are set at both suite and test level in the testng XML file.
+In the below test, we created a test class with multiple methods that accept parameters from testng suite file.
+The parameter values have been set at both suite and method level in the testng XML file.

-Any parameter value defined at the test level will override the value of a parameter, with same name, if defined at suite level.
-You can see this in test three for test method prameterTestThree().
+Any parameter value defined at the method level will override the value of a parameter, with the same name, if defined at the suite level.

 package com.howtodoinjava.test;